Why does everyone keeps warning girls to stop speaking with vocal fry, or else you’ll “sound stupid.” But like, says who?! By Kristen Cochrane.

 With this in mind, it’s hard to believe that Naomi Wolf, the prolific author and a significant presence in post-second wave feminism, means to do what she has done with this op-ed, which is effectively a call to police other women on vocal iterations.
 Maybe the piece was poorly thought-out, or maybe Wolf remained unaware of the various ironies present in her tirade against a very complicated social and linguistic phenomenon.

 Following the introductory paragraphs, Wolf uses the argument that men find vocal fry annoying, which is usually a uniting principle that feminists, despite ideological fragmentation, attempt to reject.
 When one thinks of a feminist, whether you are a radical feminist, liberal feminist, or Marxist feminist, it is safe to assume that you do not avoid doing things lest it offend men or male sensibilities (because women can embody male sensibilities, as Ariel Levy pointed out in her 2005 book Female Chauvinist Pigs).
 In other words, if you call yourself a feminist, you are not trying to please men by talking the way they want you to talk.
-Without fail, Wolf’s attempt to compel women to self-police a behaviour or a repeated performance is precisely what anti-patriarchal consciousness has attempted to remedy.
+Without fail, Wolf’s attempt to compel women to self-police a behavior or a repeated performance is precisely what anti-patriarchal consciousness has attempted to remedy.

 But here’s the thing that a lot of the commentaries and thinkpieces on this subject are omitting: we have been taught to use vocal fry.
 In a half-awake daze one night I thought about the seminal Canadian media studies scholar Marshall McLuhan and his cryptic adage, “the media is the message,” which generally refers to the importance of a medium itself in conditioning how we socialize.
 Then, after reading about some Kardashian drama, and seeing a photo of Kanye West and Kim Kardashian looking like the Louis XVI and Marie-Antoinette of 2015 in their adroitly hemmed Balmain ensembles, I realized, “the media is the monarchy.”
 Media personalities, right now, are our version of the twisted pre-French Revolution monarchy.
 Not only are Kanye and Kim simultaneously revered and reviled, but we seem to know everything about them.
 We are even dressing like them, with this bodycon dress and thick eyebrow trend dominating our aesthetic sensibilities.
 Kanye and the Kardashians are arguably beautiful, symbolizing the vast wealth and gluttonous lifestyle that contrasts a world that media critics have argued is close to revolution and revolt.
 Whether we get angry at how unjust this is or not, it cannot be denied that people like the Kardashians hold a serious role in our cultural consciousness.
 And like the Valley Girl phenomenon, it is obvious that we have begun to mimic how they (and one another) speak.